node-red/node-red-dashboard/Charts.md

 It is possible to create "gaps" in line charts by sending either a null or boolean false as the payload.

+You can also insert extra data points by specifying the `timestamp` property.
+This must be in either epoch time (millisecs since Jan 1 1970), or ISO8601 format.

+    {topic:"temperature", payload:22, timestamp:1520527095000}

 ### Bar, and other charts

 If you want all the bars to be the same colour, then use the `label` property instead.